 Realtors are known to recommend inspectors they are familiar with.
 Do you own research when choosing a home inspector.

 You are investing a lot of money in your home, so don’t end up bargain shopping for a home inspector either.

-Ask plenty of questions when hiring a home inspector.
+Ask plenty of questions when hiring a home inspector in Vancouver.
 This may include information sourced from their website, client reviews, number of inspections completed and the type of report given.